otacke/h5pxapikatchu/README.md

 The most important parts  of the xAPI statements that are emitted by H5P content types on your system should now be stored in your database.
 You can view and download them via the new WordPress menu item.

+Some capabilities can be set for WordPress user roles in order to specify who should be allowed to do what:

+- _manage_h5pxapikatchu_options_: Capability to change the plugin's options
+- _view_h5pxapikatchu_results_: Capability to view results of content types that have been created by current user and that were stored by H5PxAPIkachu
+- _view_others_h5pxapikatchu_results_: Capability to view results of all content types that were stored by H5PxAPIkachu
+- _download_h5pxapikatchu_results_: Capability to download the results stored by H5PxAPIkachu and accessible to current user
+- _delete_h5pxapikatchu_results_: Capability to delete ALL data stored by H5PxAPIkachu

 ## Screenshots
 You can change some options to your particular needs.